Spider-Man in film: TV films

-In the 1970s, Marvel Comics partnered with CBS to produce TV adaptations of their characters, including Spider-Man.
-The Marvel–CBS partnership yielded three Spider-Man films starring Nicholas Hammond for the live-action program The Amazing Spider-Man, which aired sporadically for thirteen episodes.
-The first film, an E. W. Swackhamer-directed TV-movie pilot released in 1977, follows Spider-Man's quest to thwart an extortionist's plot to kill a group of civilians with a mind control device.
-Two more sequels, Spider-Man Strikes Back (1979) and Spider-Man: The Dragon's Challenge (1981), were developed from unaired footage of The Amazing Spider-Man resulting from budget constraints.
+Spider-Man is the superhero persona of high school student Peter Parker, a character created by Marvel Comics writer-editor Stan Lee and Steve Ditko in 1962 to entice teenage readers.
+In the 1970s, Marvel partnered with CBS to produce a TV adaptation of the character.
+The Marvel–CBS partnership yielded three Spider-Man TV films starring Nicholas Hammond for the live-action program The Amazing Spider-Man, which aired sporadically for thirteen episodes.
+The first film, Spider-Man (1977), follows the character's quest to thwart an extortionist's plot to kill a group of civilians with a mind control device.
+Two sequels, Spider-Man Strikes Back (1979) and Spider-Man: The Dragon's Challenge (1981), were composites of individual episodes of The Amazing Spider-Man.
 Each film received minor distribution in theaters outside of the United States.

 A Japanese Spider-Man adaptation was conceived in the same period.
-Toei Company undertook a theatrical spinoff of the live-action tokusatsu television series released in July 1978, part of a four-year licensing deal with Marvel.
-Their origin story is a significant departure from the source material, portraying Spider-Man as the alter ego of a motorcyclist seeking to avenge his deceased father with powers inherited from Garia, the lone survivor of the extinct Spider Planet.
+Part of a four-year licensing deal with Marvel, Toei Company developed a theatrical film, Spider-Man (1978), as a spinoff to the live-action tokusatsu series of the same name, commonly referred to by its Japanese pronunciation Supaidāman.
+The film's origin story is a significant departure from the source material, portraying Spider-Man as the alter ego of a motorcyclist seeking to avenge his deceased father with powers inherited from Garia, the lone survivor of the extinct Spider Planet.